Go to website

 Startup entrepreneurship is one of the strongest examples of modern entrepreneurship and over the past ten years, the buzz around it has increased.
 Now we think it’s time to bridge the knowledge gap and bring concrete tools to support the inspiration work done.
 Also, there’s a strong startup community around Aalto University, which is why it made a lot of sense for us to focus on startup entrepreneurship.

-Will the course be available in other languages?
+Starting Up: Will the course be available in other languages?

 We’re kicking off with English, because we want the course to be accessible to as many as possible.
 Decisions on new language versions will be done in 2020, so stay tuned!